NEWLY ADMITTED UCLA STUDENTS

 If you hold an F1 visa and attended high school where instruction was not in English, the Global Studies foreign language requirement may be waived.
 Please check with your Global Studies counselor.

 When applying to the Global Studies major, completion of the elementary year of the foreign language is acceptable (i.e. Spanish 3). *Sophomore applicants may apply without Foreign Language.
+Completion of the intermediate year (typically 6 quarters except for Spanish) is required by graduation to fulfill all major requirements.

-Other ways to complete the language:
+Other ways to complete this requirement

 Please consult with our advising office for clarification